 A major focus of work falling under WIEGO’s Inclusive Cities project is documenting state and organisational practice that shape the livelihoods of home based workers, street traders and waste pickers.
 A particular objective has been to identify and disseminate urban policy approaches and organizational practices that have resulted in securer livelihoods for informal workers.
 These are published as WIEGO Briefs, and longer, more analytical pieces as WIEGO Working Papers.

-Examples of Briefs and Working Papers
+Briefs and Working Papers

 Many of those who work informally live in informal settlements.
 Access to shelter, water and sanitation is a critical need, particularly in the case for home-based workers, as their homes double up as their workplace.
 For home-based workers, appropriate zoning that reflects the productive and reproductive roles of the home is a further concern.